sologenic/com-fs-document-model/MODEL.md

 | TXID | `string` | Required | Transaction ID of the signed document (e.g. from the blockchain) |

 **Use Cases:**
-- Creating new userdocumentcompliance records
+- Creating new signeddocument records
-- Retrieving userdocumentcompliance information
+- Retrieving signeddocument information
-- Updating userdocumentcompliance data
+- Updating signeddocument data

 **Important Notes:**
 - The `TXID` field must match a valid identifier format